141st Air Refueling Squadron: Training in England

 The squadron arrived in France on 16 August 1918 and moved to the St. Maixent Aerodrome for equipping.
 Orders to move were received on 27 August for the Air Service Production Center No. 2 at Romorantin Aerodrome, where it waited for another nineteen days.
-Finally on 16 September it moved again to the 1st Air Depot at Colombey-les-Belles Airdrome where the 141st received SPAD XIII pursuit aircraft.
+Finally on 16 September it moved again to the 1st Air Depot at Colombey-les-Belles Airdrome where the 141st received SPAD S.XIII pursuit aircraft.
 There it was assigned to the 4th Pursuit Group, and moved to Croix de Metz Aerodrome (Toul) for combat duty, arriving on 19 October.

 Meuse-Argonne Offensive

 141st Aero Squadron, November 1918 Gengault Aerodrome (Toul), France.

-The squadron's insignia was an orange and black tiger with a flyer's helmet.
 The 141st flew its first patrol on 23 October and every day thereafter.
-Its combat commander, Hobey Baker, was a famous hockey and football star at Princeton before the war.
+Its combat commander, Hobey Baker, was a famous hockey and football star at Princeton University before the war.
 It was said, Hobey preferred Ivy League men in his unit, preferably from Princeton.
 Indeed, he painted the aircraft in his squadron in Princeton colors: Orange and Black.

 The 141st shot down its first enemy aircraft on 28 October, by Captain Baker.
 A second enemy aircraft was shot down on 6 November by a patrol consisting of Captain Baker and Lieutenants Shelby, Cady, Hamiln and Chappell.
 The 141st was involved in 13 combats, the only pursuit squadron of the Air Service, Second Army to do so.

 After the November 1918 Armistice with Germany, the squadron remained at Gengault Aerodrome.
 Tragically, its commander, Captain Hobey Baker was killed on 21 December 1918 when he took a SPAD XIII up for one last ride.
 The SPAD developed engine trouble while taking off and Baker died when the aircraft crashed soon thereafter.

 Third Army of Occupation

 On 19 April 1919, the squadron was assigned to the Third Army Air Service, 5th Pursuit Group.
 It was moved to Coblenz Airdrome, Germany, to serve as part of the occupation force of the Rhineland.
 For the next several months the squadron was able to perform test flights on surrendered German aircraft.
-Flights of the Fokker D.VII, Pfalz D.XII, Halberstadts and Rumpler aircraft were made and evaluations were made.
+Flights of the Fokker D.VII, Pfalz D.XII, Halberstadt and Rumpler aircraft were made and evaluations were made.